AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ### Separator

 Separator is a space between tooltip title and content.
-Use {api:anychart.core.ui.ChartTooltip#separator}separator(){api} method to adjust this space.
+Use {api:anychart.core.ui.Tooltip#separator}separator(){api} method to adjust this space.

 ```
 // get tooltip